jacobpackert/jacobpackert.dk2020/content/blog/why-bicycling-in-copenhagen-is-so-fantastic/index.md

 ---
 title: Why bicycling in Copenhagen is so fantastic
-date: "2013-09-04"
+date: '2013-09-04'
-description: "On the virtues of Copenhagen’s favorite mode of transportation"
+description: 'On the virtues of Copenhagen’s favorite mode of transportation'
 ---

 There are few greater feelings of freedom and of joy than to cycle the streets of Copenhagen.